sei-eternity/hw-w01d03-js-functions/README.md

 Method 1
 ```
-Name:
+Name: replace()
-Description:
+Description: method that replace specified value with another in the string.
-Example using it:
+Example using it: let str = "Hello Ali";
+                  str = str.replace('Ali', 'Hazim'); // str will be 'Hello Hazim'
 ```

 Method 2
 ```
-Name:
+Name: toUpperCase()
-Description:
+Description: convert the string to upper case
-Example using it:
+Example using it: let str = "good morning";
+                  str = str.toUpperCase(); // str will be 'GOOD MORNING'
 ```

 Method 3
 ```
-Name:
+Name: charAt()
-Description:
+Description: method that return the character at a specified index in a string.
-Example using it:
+Example using it: let str = 'Hello world';
+                  str.charAt(2);   // returns e
 ```

 ## [License](LICENSE)